📋 Quick Summary

 Pathophysiology and Clinical Significance

-At the cellular level, leukemia cells (blasts in acute variants) lack the functional maturity of normal blood cells.
+At the cellular level, leukemia cells lack the functional maturity of normal blood cells.
 They cannot effectively fight infections, transport oxygen, or assist in hemostasis.
 This produces the three-cytopenia triad — anemia, thrombocytopenia, and neutropenia — that underlies most leukemia symptoms.
-The article on leukemia treatment options explains how each subtype disrupts this balance differently.

-- Erythropoiesis Suppression: Reduced red cell production leads to stem cell transplantation, exertional breathlessness, pallor, and in severe cases, cardiovascular strain.
+- Erythropoiesis Suppression: Reduced red cell production leads to anemia, exertional breathlessness, pallor, and cardiovascular strain in severe cases.

-- Neutropenia: Functional white blood cell counts drop, creating severe immune compromise — explaining why acute lymphoblastic leukemia.
+- Neutropenia: Functional white blood cell counts drop, creating severe immune compromise — explaining why frequent infections are a hallmark of leukemia.

 Diagnostic Approach